elcodi/bamboo/README.md

 > Homepage, list the products marked as shown in home.

 > #### order-list.html.twig
-> Historical list of orders done the user.
+> History list of orders done by the user.

 > #### order-view.html.twig
 > Details of one order.

 > #### product-view-item.html.twig
-> Detail of one product with or without variants.
-Take care that by default the block product_info_add_basket is mandatory if you don't edit the product-view-variant.html
+> Detail of one product without variants.

 > #### product-view-variant.html.twig
 > Detail of one product with variants.
 By default extends the product-view-item.html.twig and overwrites the block product_info_add_basket.

+> #### static.html.twig
+> Layout for the static pages.
+The static content will be rendered inside the block "content".

 > #### store-disable.html.twig
 > Page shown when the store is not configured as enabled.